Soviet–Afghan War: December 1979 – February 1980: Occupation and national unrest

 The opposition to the Soviet presence was great nationally, crossing regional, ethnic, and linguistic lines.
 Never before in Afghan history had this many people been united in opposition against an invading foreign power.
-In Kandahar a few days after the invasion, civilians rose up against Soviet soldiers, killing a number of them, causing the soldiers to withdraw to their garrison.
-In this city, 130 Khalqists were murdered between January and February 1980.
+A few days after the invasion, civilians in Kandahar rose up against Soviet soldiers, killing a number of them, causing the soldiers to withdraw to their garrison.
+130 Khalqists were murdered in Kandahar between January and February 1980.

 According to the Mitrokhin Archive, the Soviet Union deployed numerous active measures at the beginning of the intervention, spreading disinformation relating to both diplomatic status and military intelligence.
 These efforts focused on most countries bordering Afghanistan, on several international powers, the Soviet's main adversary, the United States, and neutral countries.
 The disinformation was deployed primarily by "leaking" forged documents, distributing leaflets, publishing nominally independent articles in Soviet-aligned press, and conveying reports to embassies through KGB residencies.
 Among the active measures pursued in 1980–1982 were both pro- and anti-separatist documents disseminated in Pakistan, a forged letter implying a Pakistani-Iranian alliance, alleged reports of U.S. bases on the Iranian border, information regarding Pakistan's military intentions filtered through the Pakistan embassy in Bangkok to the Carter Administration, and various disinformation about armed interference by India, Sri Lanka, Bangladesh, Nepal, Indonesia, Jordan, Italy, and France, among others.